 Food Options off the Resort

-The shuttle will bring you to several local places, including Sarento’s featuring Italian and pizza, Monks, a famous burger bar local to the Dells, and Fields Steakhouse.
+The shuttle will take you to several local places, including Sarento’s, featuring Italian and pizza, Monks, a famous burger bar local to the Dells, and Fields Steakhouse.

 If you have time to leave the resort, I recommend Denny’s Diner (not the chain) for breakfast and cinnamon rolls, and Bella Goose for a coffee shop.
 For a quick lunch, check out the Brat House Grill featuring German favorites, MAC’s for every type of Mac and cheese you could want, or Dells Pizza Lab.
-For food and a drink with a really fun atmosphere, try the Grateful Shed.
+For a really fun drinks-and-dining atmosphere, try the Grateful Shed.
+My kids LOVE going to Buffalo Phils as a train delivers food.
 Check out my dedicated article on Wisconsin Dells restaurants for more information.

 A Few Issues

 We had a couple of minor complaints.
-Though I research all my trips thoroughly, I didn’t realize Klondike Kavern would be closed for the entire time we stayed, which was disappointing.
-I did contact customer service, but they had nothing to offer as they said I was responsible for not looking closely at the scheduled closures.
+Though I researched all my trips thoroughly, I didn’t realize Klondike Kavern would be closed for the entire time we stayed, which was disappointing.
+I did contact customer service, but they had nothing to offer, saying I was responsible for not looking closely at the scheduled closures.
+Interesting, two years later, the same thing happened, but it was a different waterpark that was closed.
+This probably happened to me as I look for low prices and off-peak times.

 In Conclusion